dtudk/pythonsupport-page/docs/learn-more/vscode.rst

                 .. tab-item:: MacOS

                     Move your mouse to the top of the screen.
-Selcet "Terminal" followed by "New Terminal"
+Select "Terminal" followed by "New Terminal"

                     .. image:: images/VScode_mac4.png
                         :width: 450